AnesGoutel/Math-Quizz-Game/README.md

+# Math Quiz Game

+## Overview

+This project is a console-based math quiz game implemented in C++.
+It allows users to test their arithmetic skills by answering randomly generated math questions.
+The game provides different difficulty levels and arithmetic operations to challenge players.

-# Features :
+## Features :

-* Multiple Difficulty Levels: Easy, Medium, Hard, and Mixed.
+- Multiple Difficulty Levels: Easy, Medium, Hard, and Mixed.

-* Different Arithmetic Operations: Addition, Subtraction, Multiplication, Division, and Mixed mode.
+- Different Arithmetic Operations: Addition, Subtraction, Multiplication, Division, and Mixed mode.

-* Randomized Questions: Each quiz generates unique math problems.
+- Randomized Questions: Each quiz generates unique math problems.

-* Answer Validation: The program checks user input and provides immediate feedback.
+- Answer Validation: The program checks user input and provides immediate feedback.

-* Color-coded Feedback: Green screen for correct answers and red for incorrect ones.
+- Color-coded Feedback: Green screen for correct answers and red for incorrect ones.

-* Final Score Display: Shows the number of correct and incorrect answers with a pass/fail status.
+- Final Score Display: Shows the number of correct and incorrect answers with a pass/fail status.

 * Option to Replay: Players can restart the game after completing a quiz.

-# How to Play :
+## How to Play :

 * Select the number of questions (between 1 and 10).